-Our experienced and highly qualified physical therapists can offer you services at home, at your child’s school, or at our center.
+Our experienced and highly qualified physical therapists can offer you services at home, at our center, or at your child’s daycare center.
 Our therapists specialize in diagnosis, treatment and management for children of all ages.
 Our state-of-the-art PT room is furnished with modern new equipment that will help improve your child’s skills.

-Strivright Audiology is a state of the art audiology center furnished with the latest technology and equipment.
-Our highly acclaimed audiologists provide screenings, evaluations and treatment programs for newborns, children, adults and seniors.
+Strivright’s state of the art audiology center is furnished with the latest technology and equipment.
 Our audiologists are trained in dispensing hearing aids, FM systems, assistive listening devises and mapping cochlear implants.

 If you are concerned about your hearing or your child’s hearing or if your child failed the newborn screening in the hospital, Strivright audiologists are here to help you.

 Strivright audiologists also specialize in auditory processing evaluations and treatment plans.